MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 ## How to access the Inventory query screen?

-This query screen can be accessed from multiple areas for different uecases.
+This query screen can be accessed from multiple areas for different scenarios.
 Below are some usecases:

 ### Usecase 1: An Inventory planner looking for operational visibility